RuABraun/texterrors/README.md

 `-oracle-wer` - Hypothesis file should have multiple entries for each utterance, oracle WER will be calculated.

-# Why is the WER slightly higher than in kaldi ?
+# Why is the WER slightly higher than in kaldi if I use `-use_chardiff`?

-**You can make it equal by using the `-no-chardiff` argument.**
+**You can make it equal by not using the `-use_chardiff` argument.**

-This difference is because this tool does character aware alignment.
+This difference is because this tool can do character aware alignment.
 Across a normal sized test set this should result in a small difference.

 In the below example a normal WER calculation would do a one-to-one mapping and arrive at a WER of 66.67\%.